-The Census Bureau lays out several broad challenges facing Census 2020, including: (1) a constrained fiscal environment for funding the research, testing, and design of the census; (2) rapidly changing technology that makes it difficult to prepare for and test new census technologies before they become outdated; (3) distrust in government and concerns over information security and privacy; (4) declining census response rates; (5) an increasingly diverse population, including growing numbers of individuals with limited English proficiency; (6) informal, more complex living arrangements that make it challenging to identify and count a person with a single location; and (7) an increasingly mobile population, which makes it difficult to accurately count individuals.16
+The Census Bureau lays out several broad challenges facing Census 2020, including: (1) a constrained fiscal environment for funding research, testing, and design of the census; (2) rapidly changing technology that makes it difficult to prepare for and test new census technologies before they become outdated; (3) distrust in government and concerns over information security and privacy; (4) declining census response rates; (5) an increasingly diverse population, including growing numbers of individuals with limited English proficiency; (6) informal, more complex living arrangements that make it challenging to identify and count a person with a single location; and (7) an increasingly mobile population, which makes it difficult to accurately count individuals.7

 The bureau operates from census tracts, defined as "small, relatively permanent statistical subdivisions of a county."
 Census tracts usually have between 2,500 and 8,000 people and are "designed to be homogenous with respect to population characteristics, economic status, and living conditions."
 A census tract is deemed to be hard to count (HTC) based on various housing, demographic, and socioeconomic variables that are correlated with nonresponse and undercounting from the previous census year.
-According to the bureau, HTC tracts tend to include, but are not limited to, immigrants and foreign-born individuals, non-English-speaking individuals, unemployed individuals, renters, children, American Indians living on tribal lands, densely populated communities with multi-unit housing, and specified ethnic and minority populations, including Latinos, African Americans, and Asians.
+According to the bureau, HTC tracts tend to include, but are not limited to, immigrants and foreign-born individuals, non-English-speaking individuals, unemployed people, renters, children, American Indians living on tribal lands, densely populated communities with multiunit housing, and specified ethnic and minority populations, including Latinos, African Americans, and Asians.
 According to a California Complete Count Committee report on the 2010 census, California has 10 of the top 50 HTC counties in the nation.

-According to a January state budget change proposal, "California has large populations of residents who have historically been hard to count.
+According to a 2018-19 state budget change proposal, "California has large populations of residents who have historically been hard to count.
 In 2015, California had almost 10.7 million foreign born residents, over 17.5 million who live in rental housing, over 24.3 million who are non-white, of mixed race, or Hispanic, over 2.5 million children under age five, with about 500,000 births each year, and an estimated 2 million undocumented residents."
 Thus, the high percentage of HTC populations in California poses a unique challenge to ensuring an accurate count.

-Additionally, there are concerns that changes to the 2020 census could lead to an undercount.
-Specifically, the fact that most individuals will be asked to respond to the census via the Internet may decrease the response rate due to worries about information security and privacy.22
+Additionally, there are concerns that changes to Census 2020 could lead to an undercount.
+Specifically, the fact that most individuals will be asked to respond to the census via the Internet may decrease the response rate due to worries about information security and privacy.
+In addition to security and privacy concerns, broadband access may be challenging for rural communities and low-income communities.
+According to the Public Policy Institute of California (PPIC), the state has a digital divide where African American, Latino, and low-income households are less likely to have Internet access at home-a quarter of which cited affordability as a key barrier.
+In the concerns and the concerns are concerns as a concerns and concerns are concerns.